Azure-Samples/MqttApplicationSamples/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Describe the intention of the changes being proposed.
 What problem does it solve or functionality does it add? -->
 * ...

+## Checklist
+- [ ] I have read the [contribution guidelines](../CONTRIBUTING.md).
+- I submitted this PR against the correct branch:
+  - [ ] This pull-request is submitted against the `main` branch.
+  - [ ] I have merged the latest `main` branch prior to submission and re-merged as needed after I took any feedback.
+  - [ ] I will squashed my changes into one with a clear description of the change when I complete the PR.

 ## Does this introduce a breaking change?
 <!-- Mark one with an "x". -->
 ```